We're Platinum Property Partners; the world's first property investment franchise.

-With our guidance and support, we’ll teach you how to become a successful and professional property investor and landlord, providing high quality accommodation and the best customer service to tenants.
+With our guidance and support, we'll teach you how to become a successful and professional property investor and landlord.
+We specialise solely in high quality Houses in Multiple Occupation (HMOs) for professionals and key workers.
+This type of investment typically generates more than three times as much rental income as single-tenancy buy-to-let property.

-Unlike other franchises, you own the assets, so the income keeps coming in long after your commitment to us has expired.
-You’ll be building a valuable portfolio of profitable property that in years to come will be a solid pension fund for you and a valuable legacy for your family.
+Unlike other franchises, you own the assets from day one, so the income keeps coming in long after your commitment to us has expired.
+By utilising your existing finances, you can build a low-risk property investment business underpinned by a portfolio of appreciating assets, which in years to come will be a solid pension fund for you and a valuable legacy for your family.

-This is what we’ve done for 10 years, for 300 franchise partners, who have either already achieved or are well on their way to achieving financial security.
+For over 10 years, we have partnered with over 300 franchise partners, who have either already achieved or are well on their way to achieving financial security.

 *Accessible working capital typically needed in stages, over the first 12 months to fund initial franchise fee and the purchase of your own investment properties.